 Step 5: Basic Ongoing Obligations

-Once you set up a business in Korea, whether it is profitable or not you must be tax compliant.
-Keeping tax compliant means the following tax returns are required to be submitted on time.
+Once you set up a business in Korea, whether it is profitable or not, you must be tax compliant.
+Tax compliance means the following tax returns must be submitted on time.
 Filing your taxes in Korea for foreigners can be a complicated process.
+Therefore, it is highly recommended you have a tax accountant you can trust.

 Vat filing

-- Due every 6 months for Sole-proprietorships (Individual Companies)
+• Due every six months for Sole-proprietorships (Individual Companies)

 Yearly income tax returns